 Is organic food better for us?
 An organic label does not say anything directly about the final product, only about the production method.
-So, does that mean it is inherently healthier?
+But does that mean it is inherently healthier?

 Health Benefits From Organic Food

-A 2010 review, in the American Journal of Clinical Nutrition, of the last 50 years of research showed that there were no significant differences in nutritional value and no health benefits from eating organic food.
-That’s 50 years of evidence.
-Still, it wasn’t many studies.
-There were 12 studies that were most important in this review, but the evidence we have so far does not show any health or nutritional advantage.
+A 2010 review in the American Journal of Clinical Nutrition showed that the last 50 years of research demonstrated there were no significant differences in nutritional value and no health benefits from eating organic food.
+Even with 50 years of evidence, it wasn’t in many studies.
+Twelve studies were most important in this review, but the evidence we have so far does not show any health or nutritional advantage.

 This is a transcript from the video series Medical Myths, Lies, and Half-Truths: What We Think We Know May Be Hurting Us.
 Watch it now, on The Great Courses Plus.

 What about organics and pesticides?
-I think this is a great example of the bigger issue of natural versus synthetic.
-The claim of organic farmers is that natural pesticides are safer and better to use than synthetic pesticides.
+This is a great example of the bigger issue of natural versus synthetic.
+Organic farmers claim that natural pesticides are safer and better to use than synthetic pesticides.
 Many people may be surprised to learn that pesticides can be used at all in organic farming.
-While there are different philosophies among organic farmers, the regulations allow for the use of pesticides from a list of what are naturally derived pesticides, but not a list of synthetic pesticides.
+While there are different philosophies among organic farmers, the regulations allow for the use of pesticides from a list of what are naturally-derived pesticides, but not a list of synthetic pesticides.

-The distinction that’s being made is one of natural versus unnatural, not necessarily safe and effective.
-In fact, there’s no convincing evidence that current levels of the synthetic pesticides that are used in conventional farming pose any health risk.
-There are some residues of these pesticides on food and if you are interested in minimizing as much as possible this residue of pesticides, then organic farming does have fewer pesticide residues on it—according to the research.
+The distinction that’s been made is one of natural versus unnatural, not necessarily safe and effective.
+There is no convincing evidence that current levels of synthetic pesticides that are used in conventional farming pose any health risk.
+Some residues from these pesticides remain on food.
+If you are interested in minimizing as much as possible this residue, then organic farming does have fewer pesticide residues on it—according to the research.

-As I said, this alleged advantage to organic or natural pesticides is based upon its origin, but not necessarily evidence for actual superiority.
-One example of an organic pesticide is Bt, which derives from a bacteria, the bacillus thuringiensis bacteria.
-This releases a toxin that kills insects.
+This alleged advantage to organic or natural pesticides is based upon its origin but is not necessarily evidence for actual superiority.
+One example of an organic pesticide is Bt, which derives from the bacillus thuringiensis bacteria.
+It releases a toxin that kills insects.
 Interestingly, there are some GM or genetically modified foods that put this gene from the Bt into the crop itself—so it makes its own natural pesticide.
-Here, we have a combination of an organic technology with a genetically modified technology.
+Here, we have a combination of organic technology with a genetically modified technology.